ine-rmotr-projects/itp-u3-c2-football-dictionaries/README.md

 # Football Dictionaries

 Today's project will deal with two of our greatest passions: dictionaries and football 😉.
 This project requires the use of nested collections (lists of lists, dicts nested under lists, etc) and nested control flow structures.
-It's the final challenge regarding collections.
-If you can complete this project, you'll be the Master of Data and Collections.
+It's the final challenge regarding collections for our course.
+If you can complete this project, you'll become a **Master of Data and Collections** and you might even get a gold star.

 ## Warm up

-Before approaching the real tasks of the projects, there's a warm up section to revisit collection topics (specially when they're nested).
+Before approaching the main tasks of the project, there's a warm up section to revisit topics about collections (especially when they're nested).

 There are 4 assignments under the `warm_up` directory.
 The tests for these assignments are under `test_warmup.py`.
-We won't provide too many instructions for the assignments.
-This is **on purpose**, you should be able to read the tests and figure out how to solve them.
+We won't provide instructions for the warm ups and this is **on purpose**.
+You need to be able to read the tests and figure out how to solve them.
 To run the tests you can use the following commands:

 **Assignment 1**
 ``` bash